mavost/docker-gitea-testdrive/README.md

 1. Copy the `.env-dist` to a `.env` file and edit it to match you host username.
 2. Run `docker compose up`.
 3. Navigate to `localhost:8300` via browser and click *install*.
+4. (Optional) Configure load balancer to point to desired URL.
-4. Another login page will appear where you can sign up with a new git user which will become *admin*.
+5. Another login page will appear where you can sign up with a new git user which will become *admin*.